cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 Once a query is executed with ``all()``, you will get an instance of :php:class:`Cake\\ORM\\ResultSet`.
 This object offers powerful ways to manipulate the resulting data from your queries.
-Like Query objects, ResultSets are a :doc:`Collection </core-libraries/collections>` and you can use any collection method on ResultSet objects.
+Like SelectQuery objects, ResultSets are a :doc:`Collection </core-libraries/collections>` and you can use any collection method on ResultSet objects.